 The Group uses "loan-to-gross-development-value" as an indicator of the quality of credit security of performing loans for the Property Development portfolio.
 Loan-to-gross-development-value is a measure used to monitor the loan balance compared with the expected gross development value once the development is complete.
-Average loan-to-gross-development-value at origination for Property Development loans at 30 June 2020 was 59.7% (30 June 2019: 61.0%).
+Average loan-to-gross-development-value at origination for Property Development loans as of 30 June 2021 was 61.8% (30 June 2020: 66.1%).